Jerryharts2024/drive-mapping/README.md

 - Create Group policy Object (GPO)
 - Edit GPO and Create a new Drive Map
 - Login to the Client Machine to see the Mapped Drive
-- Try User in different Security Group
+- Try Login with User in different Security Group

 <h2>Deployment and Configuration Steps</h2>